 Be careful not to confuse hips with waist -- both male and female bodies can be narrow at the waist, but women then get wider again at the hips (which results in curves) while men aren't appreciably wider in the hips than in the waist.
 If you want to put numbers to it, .7 is considered the healthy waist/hip ratio for women, and .9 for men.
 To find your own, take a tape measure and divide the number of inches around your waist by the number of inches around your hips.

 Now if looking at those guys is starting to make you feel depressed, don't be.
-You can get a body like that if you make the right effort.
+Just like every other guy on the planet, cis or trans, you can get a body like that if you make the right effort.
 Furthermore, a quick glance around will show that even most cisguys don't look like the ones pictured above.
 In fact they probably look more like this guy:

 Remember him, because he'll be back.

 But while he's not going to turn heads, no one in a million years is going to mistake him for a girl.
 This is because he may not have the mesomorphic triangle going for him, but his shoulders form an almost perfect rectangle with his hips.
 It's that boxiness that characterizes the male figure, and that's what we're going for.
 Consider That Guy your intermediate step; you won't be able to look like a male model right out of the gates, but if you can make your shoulders >= your hips, your success in passing will go up enormously.